ROCm-DS/hipDF/INSTALL.md

 # Installing hipDF

 > [!IMPORTANT]
-> We do not yet distribute prebuilt packages via Conda for this project and its dependencies.
+> hipDF and its dependencies are not distributed as prebuilt packages via Conda.
 > You either need to install hipDF via AMD-PyPI (recommended for regular users) or build and install it from source (for developers).

 ## Install from AMD-PyPI